nachonerd/composer-minifier/README.md

 # composer-minifier
-A Composer post install script to minify html, js and css.
+A Composer post install and update script to minify html, js and css.